unreal4u/telegram-api/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/unreal4u/telegram-api/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/unreal4u/telegram-api/?branch=master)
 [![License](https://poser.pugx.org/unreal4u/telegram-api/license)](https://packagist.org/packages/unreal4u/telegram-api)

-This is a PHP7 bot API implementation for Telegram implementing the **totality** of [Bot API up until v3.6](https://core.telegram.org/bots/api#february-13-2018) and the vast majority of the [Bot API up until v4.1](https://core.telegram.org/bots/api#august-27-2018)
+This is a PHP7 bot API implementation for Telegram implementing the **vast majority** of [Bot API up until v4.3](https://core.telegram.org/bots/api#february-13-2018).
+The only thing it does not implement is Telegram Passport which was introduced in [Bot API v4.0](https://core.telegram.org/bots/api#july-26-2018).

-### About this class
+### About this package

 * Enables you to anything supported by the Telegram Bot API: messages, stickers, location, inline bots and any other supported method via PHP to a Telegram user (either direct conversation, channel, group or supergroup).
 * Respects and implements the default types and methods made by Telegram itself.
 Have any doubts about any method?
 [Just check the original documentation](https://core.telegram.org/bots/api), this implementation will not differ too much.